-What is gender-responsive and socially inclusive advocacy?
+What is gender-responsive advocacy?

-Gender-responsive and socially inclusive advocacy can be defined as the implementation of different actions (public campaigns, lobbying, and media influence) to push for, the integration of gender concerns in local and national policies.
-For Watershed, for example, a relevant advocacy action for CSOs would be to lobby for their participation in their national government's process of planning, implementing and monitoring the activities related with WASH (Water, Sanitation and Hygiene) and IWRM (Integrated Water Resource Management).
-The advocacy action should make sure that the needs and priorities of marginalized groups, such as women, girls, poor men, minorities, indigenous people, etc. are given due attention and to ensure that their economic, social, cultural, political and physical rights are respected and fulfilled.
+Gender-responsive advocacy can be defined as the implementation of different actions (public campaigns, lobbying, and media influence) to push for, the integration of gender concerns in local and national policies.
+For Women2030, for example, a relevant advocacy action for CSOs would be to lobby for their participation in their national government's process of planning, implementing and monitoring the SDGs.
+The advocacy action should make sure that the needs and priorities of marginalized groups, such as women, girls, poor men, indigenous people, etc. are given due attention and to ensure that their economic, social, cultural and political rights are respected and fulfilled.